 Google autism and you’ll get over 240 million hits.
 Many of these pages provide factual information that is reliable and scientifically-based.
 Others have an agenda and only provide information that supports their position.
 All Ways Autistic is based on science and evidence: The latest studies, conclusive research, as well as the experiences of Dr. Williams (the parent of an autistic daughter) and Mr. Freed (who is on the spectrum himself).

-Family & Children's Books
+Family & Children's Books/Resources

 by Jon Roberts (2019)

 Kya and Martha are ‘two different colors sitting on a beautiful rainbow’.
 Both are on the autistic spectrum, but that doesn’t mean they are the same.
 Illustrated by Hannah Rounding, this book shares the autism experience — how some activities can be stimulating, and why different textures are appealing.

 by Dr. Sarah Bargiela and Sophie Standing (2019)